 But, at the end of 2009, Domino’s addressed these claims and took it as an opportunity to rebuild their reputation.
 They took the criticism in a positive way and started a better campaign: make delicious pizzas!
 They started making a better recipe from scratch and advertised themselves in a unique way as “new and inspired” Domino’s Pizza.

-Let’s look at some of the things that this company did to become one of the best examples of digital transformation and setting high standards for great product management.
+Let’s look at some of the things that Domino’s did to become one of the best examples of digital transformation and setting high standards for great product management.

 Having a technological edge